Mapping the Forgotten CTA "L" Stations

-I haven't really discussed much about the CTA's rail lines and its history on this blog for two reasons.
+I haven't really discussed much about the CTA's rail lines, short for the Chicago Transit Authority, and its history on this blog for two reasons.
 One is that many historians and the Illinois Railway Museum have done a tremendous job of preserving its history, as well as discussing it and the other interurban lines around Chicago in various blogs, most notably The Trolley Dodger and the Chicago-L, among others.

 The above blogs and the railway museum are excellent spots for information, and without them I would not have been able to complete this map, but they are hard to analyze if you're thinking in terms of place of these stations.
 Thus, I decided to create my own map of Abandoned or Closed CTA Stations, embedded below.

-As my abandoned railroad lines map focuses on just that, abandoned lines, I wouldn't be able to add the Kostner Station, as the Blue Line is still running 24/7/365.
+As our abandoned railroad lines map focuses on just that, abandoned lines, I wouldn't be able to add the Kostner Station, as the Blue Line is still running 24/7/365.

 So the following map includes all current CTA trackage, as well as the stations along the abandoned branches of the system, and when these stations were closed.
 My hope is that this map will help tell the story of the CTA as I best know how, by plotting points!